Cynthia García Coll: Career

 García Coll has researched a number of topics, including the resilience of children born to teen mothers and of immigrant children.
 She has also explored the immigrant paradox, which shows that first-generation immigrant children and adolescents tend to be better adjusted academically and behaviorally than later assimilated generations.
 García Coll has found that immigrant Hispanic children living in homes where Spanish is spoken are better adjusted than similar immigrant children living in homes where Spanish is not spoken.
 Her work has also shown that access to social welfare and policies aimed at the inclusion of immigrants have a positive effect on immigrant children's academic success.
 The graduation rate of children with at least one immigrant parent was 5.3% higher in US states where immigrant families could receive benefits through the Temporary Assistance for Needy Families program, which provides Federal subsidies to low-income families.

+In 1996, after previously noting that studies concerning the development of minorities had been done poorly, García Coll introduced her Integrative Model for the Study of Developmental Competencies in Minority Children.
+The model differed from other developmental frameworks of the time by centering experiences of social position, racism and segregation and considering their interactions.
+The Integrative Model has been very influential and is still cited today.
+Further influential work from García Coll includes her papers detailing the differences in home environments of American children of differing age, ethnicity, and poverty status and how these may relate to later behavioral development.
+She suggested that there is great variance in children's experiences across different ethnicities and levels of income, and loose associations between these factors and a problematic behavioral outcome.
+This illustrates the complexity in researching and understanding behavior development.
+As of early 2023, the most recent work from García Coll has explored the impact of the COVID-19 pandemic on child development.

 Personal life

 García Coll resides in Puerto Rico, outside of the capital San Juan.
+She has three children, three step-grandchildren and two granddaughters.